Resistance Is Futile (album): Writing and recording

 Bradfield tackled the subject of whether this could be the final album by the band, saying that: "People secretly like to know when things are going to end and for something to have a finite time span, but I instinctively rail against that.
 I never had the urge to buy a flash car.
 I never had a drug problem.
 Instead, I constantly bought guitars.
 I like to think we push it further than people expect us to.
 We want to outdo ourselves and people's expectations."
 On the subject of supporting Guns N' Roses in the summer, Bradfield shared that "I know Duff McKagan and I've played onstage with him before.
 We keep in touch.
 He is such a lovely, cool dude.
 I don't use the word dude much, but for someone like Duff McKagan, it is entirely appropriate.
 When we were asked to do these dates, we were thrilled to bits."

 Release

 Resistance Is Futile was released on 13 April 2018 in standard CD format, deluxe CD, cassette and vinyl.
-The album sold around 24.000 copies in the first week, entering the UK Albums Chart at number 2, despite being number 1 during the week, the record spent a total of 8 weeks in the chart.
+The album sold around 24.000 copies in the first week, entering the UK Albums Chart at number 2, despite being number 1 during the week, the record spent a total of 8 weeks in the UK Top 100.
 However, on physical sales the album peaked at number 1, both on CD and Vinyl.